ASD-Blueprint/desktop.gov.au/patterns/avd.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Azure Region | West US | Metadata will be stored in Azure geography associated with (US) West US.
-For further information, see Control plane section.
-ZZZ
+For further information, see [Control plane](#control-plane) section.
 Number of App Groups | Aligned to unique images required | App groups will be created as per unique images required.
 App Group Type | Desktop (one per host pool) <br>RemoteApp (multiple as required per host pool) | Desktop provides the full desktop experience, only one created per host pool.
 RemoteApp provides published apps, multiple can be created per host pool.
 App Group Configuration | Refer to App Group Configuration table | To meet the requirements of this design.